gamesrc-ver-recreation/duke3d/notes-restoration.md

 values depending on the environment while running the Watcom C compiler (e.g., the exact contents of each compilation unit).
 This seems to be related to Watcom C v10.0(a/b), and less to 10.6.
-- The created GAME.EXE file will require an external DOS4GW EXE (or compatible).
-You may optionally use DOS/4GW Professional to bind its loader to the EXE, but chances are there'll still be an *additional* difference of, say, 6 bytes from the original EXE.
+- The created BUILD.EXE or GAME.EXE file will require an external DOS4GW EXE
+(or compatible).
+You may optionally use DOS/4GW Professional to bind its loader to the EXE, but chances are there'll still be an *additional* difference of, say, 6 bytes from the original EXE, if not more.
 - As stated above, for the Duke3D 1.4 Build Editor, ASTUB.C:Keys3d is
 expected to have technical differences from the code in the original EXE.
+For the Duke3D 1.3d Build Editor, again as stated above, differences in a few ENGINE.OBJ functions are expected.

 Building the NAM, WW2GI or EDUKE EXE
 ====================================